shard-org/sharc/syntax/directives.md

 }

 #main
+// use the struct name in place of the type
     %some_var Foo = { 20, 1, 10 }

+// to access fields use `.` like indexing arrays
     '[some_var.bar] = 20
     '[some_var.baz] = 1
     '[some_var.fiz] = 10
 ```

-to access diff fields use `.` like indexing arrays

 # .txt - text